-You’ve undoubtedly heard this phrase.
-And in HVAC, it’s true.
+This phrase is true in HVACe.
 But it might not be true in the way you’re expecting.

 We visit households with furnaces that are still working after 25 or even 30 years!
 If we stopped with that fact, it might seem like the 15-20 year expectation for modern furnaces is worse.
 After all, 30 years is better than 20.
 Right?

 There are two big factors to keep in mind that will adjust this calculation:

 - Since older systems were generally basic, single-stage units without many additional options, it was often cheaper to replace major parts for them rather than replace the entire system.
 So that 30-year-old furnace probably has none of the major components it was installed with.